PacktPublishing/hands-on-music-generation-with-magenta/Chapter01/README.md

 python -c "import magenta; print(magenta.__version__)"
 ```

-## Installing Magenta GPU

-TODO compatibility version grid

 ## Utility Scripts

 ### [Visual MIDI](https://github.com/dubreuia/visual_midi)

-Transforms a MIDI file to a plot, most of the diagram in this book has been done
- with this tool.
+Transforms a MIDI file to a plot, most of the diagram in this book has been done with this tool.

 ### `wav2plot.py`